Preparing Land for Planting – 6 Methods

 For each of these methods I’m assuming you want to remove all existing vegetation and start over from scratch.
 Several of these methods can work around existing vegetation like trees and shrubs while still removing other vegetation.

-This post covers these 6 methods and the pros and cons of each, so you can see what works for your situation and get your homestead ready for planting.
+This post covers these 6 methods and the pros and cons of each, so you can see what works for your situation and get your property ready for planting.

 There’s a lot to cover, so I made a free and easy-to-print cheat-sheet for you.